nuhame/mlpug/README.md

 If you like your favorite machine learning library to be supported, please file an issue!

 ## Almost at version 0.1!
 Mlpug is still in development.
-If you are having trouble using mlpug for your use case or when you have found a bug, please file an issue.
+If you are having trouble using mlpug for your use case, or when you have found a bug, please file an issue.

 ## Contents